This post lists all GED® prep classes and testing sites in the Arlington region.

 GED passing score

-The overhauled GED exam also has a new scoring system: students had to reach a score of at least 150 on each one of the four tests (modules), but in early 2016 this was adjusted to 145 points.
+The overhauled GED exam also has a new scoring system: students had to reach a score of at least 150 on each one of the four tests (modules), but this was adjusted to 145 points.
 So now you need to score 580 points or more overall to earn your high school equivalency credential.
 The GED passing score is measured on a 100 – 200 scale.
 Scoring is as follows:

 Passing score: 145-164